 SmartMed Global Limited is registered on the Information Commissioner’s Office (ICO) Data Protection Register in the UK.
 The registration number is ZA274744.

-Appdragon is registered on the Information Commissioner’s Office (ICO) Data Protection Register for the UK.
-Our registration number is ZA096996.
+Appdragon Limited is registered on the Information Commissioner’s Office (ICO) Data Protection Register in the UK.
+The registration number is ZA096996.

 We process personal information to enable us to provide Services in which we design, test, demonstrate and provide/licence software (in particular mobile apps, web sites, web applications and mobile web site); promote our services; maintain our accounts and records and to manage our staff.

 We process information relevant to the above reasons and purposes.
 This may include:

 - Personal details for supporting Customers and Customer Contact